Feature #1829

 As I understand you are Ruby developer as well?
 Is this the plugin you started to work on, you would like me to work on, you would like me to help you or?..

-#8 Updated by Txinto Vaz about 13 years ago
+#8 Updated by Txinto Vaz over 13 years ago

 That is, simply with a naming convention, people knows that the [Draft] prefixed projects are not real projects.
 When someone need to create a project to develop a Ferrari Testa Rosa, then he/she must “copy” the [Draft]Sport Car with the Ferrari Testarrosa Name.